 Article 19 (AMENDMENTS)

-The provisions of Article 15 of the Convention on the adoption of amendments to the Convention shall apply mutatis mutandis to this Agreement.
+1. The provisions of Article 15 of the Convention on the adoption of amendments to the Convention shall apply mutatis mutandis to this Agreement.

+2. Notwithstanding Article 19, paragraph 1, above a Party may propose an adjustment to enhance the efforts expressed by its mitigation commitment inscribed in Annex A or B to this Agreement.
+A proposal for such an adjustment shall be communicated to the Parties by the secretariat at least three months before the CMA at which it is proposed for adoption.

+3. An adjustment proposed by a Party to enhance the efforts expressed by its mitigation commitment inscribed in Annex A or B to this Agreement shall be considered adopted by the CMA unless more than three fourths of the Parties present and voting object to its adoption.
+The adopted adjustment shall be communicated by the secretariat to the Depositary, who shall circulate it to all Parties, and shall enter into force on 1 January of the year following the communication by the Depositary.
+Such adjustments shall be binding upon Parties.

 Article 20 (ANNEXES)

 1. Annexes to this Agreement shall form an integral part thereof and, unless otherwise expressly provided for, a reference to this Agreement constitutes at the same time a reference to any annexes thereto.
 Such annexes shall be restricted to lists, forms and any other material of a descriptive nature that is of a scientific, technical, procedural or administrative character.

-2. The provisions of Article 16 of the Convention on the adoption and amendment of annexes to the Convention shall apply mutatis mutandis to this Agreement.
+2. The provisions of Article 16 of the Convention on the adoption and amendment of annexes to the Convention shall apply mutatis mutandis to this Agreement, except in respect of the annex containing national determined mitigation commitments.

 Article 21 (SETTLEMENT OF DISPUTES)